Are Solar Panels Worth It?

 Thinking about going solar but unsure if solar panels are worth it?

-If the the concept of solar panels appeals to you: reducing utility bills, improving home value, and helping the environment – you may still struggle with making the final decision to invest.
-You want to be sure that any money you put into solar energy will be worth it.
+With all this sales-speak, you’re probably wondering if it’s all really true.
+And if all of solar’s apparent benefits appeal to you – reducing utility bills, improving home value, and helping the environment – you may still struggle with making the final decision to invest.
+You just want to be sure that any money you put into solar is a wise investment.
+Good for you!

 Is it worth the expense?